vladgh/ansible-collection-vladgh-system/README.md

 - import_playbook: vladgh.system.ansible
 ```

-See [Ansible Using collections](https://docs.ansible.com/ansible/latest/user_guide/collections_using.html) for more details.
+See [Ansible using collections in a playbook](https://docs.ansible.com/ansible/latest/collections_guide/collections_using_playbooks.html) for more details.

 ## Changelog & Releases